myles/tweetomp/docs/index.rst

 Tweetomp
 ========

-A bot for interacting with your computer using Twitter_ direct and reply tweets.
+A bot for interacting with your computer using Twitter_ direct tweets.

 Contents
 --------